-Upward Bound may be receached at 740.264.5591 x301 or upwardbound@egcc. edu.
+TRIO Upward Bound may be receashed at 740.264.5591.

 ALUMNI ASSOCIATION

 The Alumni Association of Eastern Gateway Community College is headed by the Alumni Council and is service-oriented.
 Association membership is on an annual basis and offers many advantages.
 All alumni are entitled to lifetime career services.
 The Alumni Messenger is printed to provide current and updated information about the Eastern Gateway Community College family and alumni.